drjingma/slr/README.md

 Once installed, you can call the library and check out the help functions

 `library(slr)`

 `?slr`

-Please read the associated [slr vignette](https://htmlpreview.github.io/?https://github.com/drjingma/slr/blob/master/vignettes/slr.html) or in R
+You can read the associated vignette in R directly if `build_vignettes=T`:

 `browseVignettes(package='slr')`

+You can also find the vignette [here](https://htmlpreview.github.io/?https://github.com/drjingma/slr/blob/master/vignettes/slr.html).